germal/OpenCVB/README.md

 combined with a plot of the expected distribution of those leading digits derived from Benford’s Law.
 The values are so close that you cannot see the difference.
-The code contains some links explaining Benford’s Law and examples of when it works and when it does not.f10*
+The code contains some links explaining Benford’s Law and examples of when it works and when it does not.*

 ![](media/ac533603224f4ec5b4ac97c16dc22330.png)